-The initial client interview takes place at the Rutgers Law School, in the East Building, 2nd Floor at 217 N. Fifth Street and serves as a way to develop an initial rapport with the client.
+The in-person, initial client interviews take place at the Rutgers Law School, in the East Building, 2nd Floor at 217 N. Fifth Street and serve as a way to develop an initial rapport with the client.
 It allows you to gather information with respect to the client's financial situation, and provides you with a time and place to listen, advise and counsel the client.
+Alternately, the interview may be conducted through an electronic platform.
 The initial meeting is an important opportunity to allow you to understand the circumstances that led the client to seek your assistance.
 At this stage of the process, counseling requires empathetic communication, characterized by concern, helpfulness, a desire for understanding and agreement, and a dispassionate overview.
 This meeting is not scheduled solely so that you can gather the information necessary to complete a bankruptcy petition.
 It is to allow you to understand the client's situation so that you can recommend some course of action to the client, whether it is a form of creditor workout or a bankruptcy petition.